jaafit/civ-citizen/README.md

 **Weapons**

 * When a weapon business is opened, all weapons two ages older are obsoleted.
-That means they are discarded along with their contract.
+That means their contract is discarded.
 Gold on the contract is given to the owner.
 * Axes obsolete clubs.
-Sword obsolete spears and clubs.
+Swords obsolete spears and clubs.
-* If a weapon business is contracted, take gold equal to the contract value from the treasury and place it on the contract.
-If there was enough money for this, this contract is considered "paid" until the End of Age.
-* When a weapon business is obsoleted, claim all gold on its contract, then discard the contract and the business.
-* Businesses providing obsoleted weapons can no longer be started.
+* Businesses providing obsoleted weapons can no longer be contracted.

 **Discard:**